rishic3/asst1/prog5_saxpy/writeup.md

 My improved version was an AVX2 implementation that uses `_mm256_stream_ps`.
 According to the docs the "non-temporal" memory hint that this provides says that the data will not be reused soon, so there is no need to cache it (i.e., we don't need to read a cache-line and modify it, we can write `result[i]` directly to memory).
 This turns the 4 memory operations mentioned above into 3.
 (Albeit, I needed to change the result array to be 32-byte aligned via `float* resultImproved = (float*)aligned_alloc(32, N * sizeof(float))` for this to work).

 The unrolled version does a 4x unroll of the loop to get another 0.1x speedup.
 The idea was that - according to our slides - the myth machines are capable of at least 2 vector mul or 3 vector add instructions per cycle.
-By unrolling we're saying that there are 4 independent vector operations that can be run concurrently via ILP if there is a memory stall on one.
-In the assembly:
+By unrolling we're saying that there are 4 independent vector operations that can be run concurrently via ILP In the assembly:
 ```cpp
   // before unroll:
   // .L3: